ResponsiveImagesCG/paris-meetup/README.md

 the user's bills?"

 ## Proposed agenda
+1. Developer's perspectives
-1. Overview of the problem: Developer's perspective - Mat Marquis.
+  * Mat Marquis - Overview of the problem.
+  * Mark McDonnell - BBC's approach to responsive images
 2. Introduction to each of the proposed solutions:
-  * The srcset attribute - Ted O'Connor.
+  * The srcset attribute - Ted O'Connor
   * The picture element - Marcos Cáceres
   * Client Hints - Boris Smus or Ilya Grigorik
   * New image format - Yoav Weiss